What is Iceland most famous for?

 Northern Lights seen in Iceland.

-From striking landscapes full of volcanoes, glaciers, waterfalls, and lava tunnels to breathtaking phenomena such as the Northern Lights, there are several things that Iceland is known for.
+From striking landscapes full of volcanoes, glaciers, waterfalls, and lava tunnels to breathtaking phenomena such as the Northern Lights, there’s a plethora of wonders that Iceland is known for.
 In addition to natural phenomena, Iceland is also famous for taking leading strides in social issues such as gender equality and literacy.
 Keep reading to discover the top things that Iceland is known for.

-The Northern Lights are by far the most sought-after phenomenon in Iceland.
+While this old wives' tale may not be true, the Northern Lights are by far the most sought-after phenomenon in Iceland.
 Every year, thousands of visitors travel to this Nordic country to witness the colourful Aurora Borealis shining across the Arctic sky.
-The long nights in winter combined with dark, clear skies are ideal for hunting the Northern Lights in Iceland.
-Moreover, the solar activity needed for this phenomenon occurs throughout the year in Iceland making it a highly popular travel destination.
+The long nights in winter, combined with dark, clear skies, are ideal for hunting the Northern Lights in Iceland.
+Moreover, the solar activity needed for this phenomenon occurs throughout the year in Iceland, making it a highly popular travel destination.

 The earliest known geyser in the world, Geysir, was discovered in Iceland.
 All geysers discovered from then on got their name from this great geyser.
 Geysir has been active for 10,000 years now, although it rarely erupts anymore.
 The same, however, cannot be said of its neighbour, Strokkur, which erupts every few minutes.

-When it comes to sightseeing in Iceland, the Golden Circle is hands down the most popular route.
-Covering some of the most iconic locations in Iceland such as the roaring Gullfoss Waterfall and the Silfra tectonic fissure, this route is among the best for a self-drive in Iceland.
+When it comes to sightseeing in Iceland, the Golden Circle is hands down the most popular route - and that is a fact!
+Covering some of the most iconic locations in Iceland, such as the roaring Gullfoss Waterfall and the Silfra tectonic fissure, this route is among the best for a self-drive in Iceland.
 Golden Circle tours are also highly customisable, meaning they can be easily fit into an Icelandic itinerary.
-For self-paced Golden Circle adventure, book a rental car in Iceland.
+For a self-paced Golden Circle adventure, book a rental car in Iceland.

 Gullfoss Waterfall in southwest Iceland.